 The weather and temperature in Nova Scotia can vary greatly.
 When I make a day trip I don't leave without a sweater and a rain jacket.
 This is especially important if you are on the coast.

 I was in Halifax during the fall a couple of years ago for a conference.
 It was quite chilly!
-However, colleagues of mine made a side trip to Peggy's Cove and the weather was sunny and beautiful.
+However, colleagues of mine made a side trip to Peggy's Cove which is a short distance and the weather was sunny and beautiful.

 The average annual temperatures are: